AlexMussell/callouts-and-postmortems/README.md

 These writeups also greatly help people who are new to the team and the oncall rota.
 It allows for them to quickly search for previous issues if they are called out and see what steps have previously been taken through their postmortems.

 The key to BOTH these documents is to keep it name and blame free.
 As a team, it is important to realise that stuff happens, but you are in it together when callouts arise (especially MPIs (Major Production Incidents)).
 Along with no names, there is no pronouns.
 No "I did this, I did that, he did this".
 Keep it technical only.

+## Callout Template
+This template is predominantly for when you receive MPI and HPI callouts. __THIS DOCUMENT SHOULD BE CREATED AS SOON AS THE INCIDENT HAS STARTED FOR US TO TRACK PROGRESS.__ For MPIs we need all hands on deck and a way to let the operational engineers get on with engineering work without interruption from any sort of Incident management or developers.
+Generally the Incident lead will be the person who does the communication with this communication.
+However, this does not have to be the case.
+It depends really on the scale of the incident.
+Engineers trying to fix the callout should never feel bad for feeling overloaded and should call the secondary engineer if things get on top of them.
+When an incident develops into large amounts of lost revenue, the teams manager should be the person handling comms, with the primary and secondary on call handling engineering.
+Make sure to clarify who is performing what role.
+If it is a small callout, it is perfectly acceptable to put your own name down for all job roles.

+The updating of the template will be the Incident Lead.
+This is for all cases, so if there is a large MPI, the teams manager will be the person updating the incident.

+A tired engineer is no use to anybody, so there needs to be a hard limit of 4 hours worktime if only 1 person is an operational engineer.
+Otherwise you end up with diminishing returns on their work investment.

+The Incident Timeline needs to be AS GRANULAR AS POSSIBLE.
+Updates on who we have spoken to, what we are doing, who has taken over, what has been done etc etc.

+The callout template will rarely be sent out to other teams, it is predominantly to keep a paper trail for our own records to allow us to write proper postmortems.

 ## Postmortem Template
 This usually comes after a callout of any sort.
 Make the `<issue>` directory name as obvious and general as possible, as even if it isn't 100% the same issue, it could be a massive help at pointing in the right direction.

 The postmortems will be sent to all users affected by any sort of outage.
 So they need to be consistent.
 I find it best that once they have been written in markdown, to run them through a [markdown to pdf](https://www.markdowntopdf.com/) service to ensure all writeups look the same.

+The most important part of this template is filling out the Action Items.
+This will allow you to track and update what steps need to be taken to allow this callout not to happen again.
+Not only this, it shows the teams that have been effected by the callout that you have a plan of action.
+If you have created some tickets for the backlog, specify the that you have, include a ticket number etc.

 Make sure to add any dashboard material to your document as proof to users and reference for your teams.
 For example, if you were called out by your automated alerts which we activated when Prometheus recorded high CPU, post the dashboard link in the
 Supporting Information segment of the template.

+It is best to decide between the team as to when postmortems should be written up.
+To keep everything fresh, it makes sense for the engineer who has completed the callout to write the postmortem the next day.
+Assign some time in the morning to write it up as it shouldn't take very long.
+That doesn't mean all Action Items need to be finished (obviously), just the writeup of the postmortem.

 ## Summary
 The callout template needs to make this the first port of call engineers who receive callouts, and needs to be filled out as work is being done.
 The more information we have, the easier it will be to resolve issues and to generate tickets as actions in the postmortems, preventing issues appearing in the future.
 Which in an SRE team, should be your number 1 priority.